VioletHill/VioletHill.github.io/about/index.md

     	<br>

     	<p id="friends">
-        	It seems like I am—or should be—friends with<a href="#" class="friendName"></a>.With this in mind, it's worth noting that <span class="friendName"></span> has a more consistent weekly schedule.
+        	It seems like I am—or should be—friends with <a href="#" class="friendName"></a>.
+With this in mind, it's worth noting that <span class="friendName"></span> has a more consistent weekly schedule.
 There is also an obvious connection between me and
         </p>
         <br>